 The 10 Best Baby Formulas

 This wiki has been updated 36 times since it was first published in March of 2015.
 The right formula can provide infants with all the nutrition they need to thrive and develop in the first year of life.
 Here we rank the top standard varieties as well as several alternative options that can be good for little ones with conditions like allergies, reflux, gas, and constipation.
 When choosing the best one for your baby, be sure to get your pediatrician’s approval.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes